MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/azure-arc-disaster-recovery-for-windows-server.md

 # How to configure disaster recovery for Arc-enabled Windows Servers (preview)

-The disaster recovery tool is designed to manage and coordinate the replication, failover, and failback processes for on-premises and Azure virtual machines (VMs) running on Arc-enabled Windows Server operating system (OS).
+The disaster recovery tool is designed to manage and coordinate the replication, failover, and failback processes for on-premises and Azure virtual machines (VM) running on Arc-enabled Windows Server operating system (OS).
 During this public preview, the tool is only compatible with Hyper-V enabled machines.
 This ensures that your on-premises workloads remain operational during outages by replicating them to Azure as a secondary location.

-With this feature, you won't need to manually install the agent or link it to the Recovery Service Vault, Hyper-V site, or replication policy as this tool takes care of these tasks.
+With this feature, you don't need to manually install the Azure Site Recovery agent or link it to the Recovery Service Vault, Hyper-V site, or replication policy as this tool takes care of these tasks.

 > [!NOTE]
 > This experience does not include an Azure storage account by default.
 You're required to either create a new Azure storage account or use an existing one under your Azure subscription.

 The key benefits of using the disaster recovery tool are:

-- Currently, there is no cost associated with using disaster recovery while in preview.
+- Currently, there's no cost associated with using disaster recovery while in preview.

 - Handles security by running all checks locally on your server.
 The results are only uploaded to your designated Azure storage account, ensuring that everything happens within the context of your account.

 > [!NOTE]
 >
 > - The disaster recovery tool has to be installed on every server you desire to use it on.
-> - Installing the Azure Site Recovery (ASR) agent extension on an Arc server via PowerShell isn't currently supported.
+> - Installing the Azure Site Recovery agent extension on an Arc server via PowerShell isn't currently supported.

 ## Prerequisites